© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round called Castle Goff is a scheduled monument protected by Historic England under reference 1004274.
 View the official record →

-Castle Goff is a round, an Iron Age or Early Medieval fortified settlement located in Cornwall, England.
+Castle Goff is a motte-and-bailey castle located in Cornwall, England, dating to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004274.

 Round called Castle Goff is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004274.